 A journal can be beneficial as an intentional dumping ground for both the good feelings and the bad ones.
 That means if you feel yourself being taken over by negative thoughts before bed, you can try putting them on paper as a mindfulness practice.

 On the flip side, you can also have a separate, more positive journal that focuses on gratitude.
-“Engaging in gratitude right before bedtime results in a calmer body and more positive pre-sleep thoughts,” says Dr. Drerup.
+“Engaging in gratitude right before bedtime results in a calmer body and more positive pre-sleep thoughts,” notes Dr. Drerup.

 Reconnect with your body